argyleink/transition.css/README.md

 ```

 > The only rule is that you must transition from the same type of shapes

+At this point you're using Transition.css to it's maximum.
+You can reach a huge set of transitions by using the custom properties.
+Have fun!

 #### Play
 Play and experiment with [this Codepen](https://codepen.io/argyleink/pen/RwrzGJb)